nicholas-long/kb/hacking/to-try-list.md

   - graceful security
   - logs or writable files to poison
   - check notes about techniques and wordlists
+  - check user input just like injections (could be passed as filenames or to commands)
 - file upload
   - bypassing extension filtering
     - php: php4, php5, php?, phps, phtml, phar